saulthebear/e-commerce-site/README.md

   product page, but I didn't have time to implement review creation on the frontend.
 - While I did learn Jest and Storybook, I didn't have time to meaningfully test the application.
+Most of the UI components have Storybook stories, but the other components do not.
-- I didn't integrate Twillio with the application to send notifications to users
+- I didn't integrate Twillio with the application to send notifications to users.

 ## Technology

 - New technologies:
   - **TypeScript** for both front-end and back-end.
   - **Jest** for testing.
-  - **Storybook** for visual testing.
+  - **Storybook** for visual / UI testing.
 - APIs:
   - **Stripe** for payment processing.
-  - **Firebase Auth** for user authentication.
+  - **Firebase Auth** for user authentication (Sign in with Google).
 - Familiar technology
   - MongoDb
   - Express